Therapeutic Style

 -

-Recognize thoughts as passing mental events rather than absolute truths.
+Observing thoughts as mental events rather than absolute facts

 -